thehando0714/11401_CS203A/Assignment/AssignmentIV/README.md

   ```
   if you want to compile .cpp isDefault should be true like img<img width="525" height="215" alt="image" src="https://github.com/user-attachments/assets/6552c9ee-9d02-46f5-a9cc-53bc9c3c86e1" />
   and isDefault should be false like img<img width="680" height="241" alt="image" src="https://github.com/user-attachments/assets/231ca7e1-ba92-444f-b33d-687449b6d687" />
-if you want to compile .c just switch true and false.
+**if you want to compile .c just switch true and false.**

-### Manual Compilation (if needed)
-- Command for C or C++:
-- press ctrl+shift+b  you will get a main.exe
+- go to main.cpp or main.c and press ctrl+shift+b  you will get a main.exe
 ### Clean Build Files
 - Remove all compiled files:
   ```bash